powerumc/MediatR-Remote/README.md

 }
 ```

-2. **Configuring Services**
+### 2. Configuring Services

 Define the role of the currently running service through the `AddRemoteMediatR()` method.

-If you want to run all roles in one service in one In-Process, `builder.Services.AddRemoteMediatR(new[] {"public-api", "internal-api1", "internal-api2"}, ...`) ; You can define the role of the service like this:
+If you want to run all roles in one service in one In-Process, `builder.Services.AddRemoteMediatR(new[] {"public-api", "internal-api1", "internal-api2"}, ...);` You can define the role of the service like this:

 ```csharp
 builder.Services.AddMediatR(/* ..omitted.. */);